sniklaus/youtube-watchmarker/README.md

 <b>How can I make sure that the database is complete?</b> The automatic synchronization only considers the recent activity.
 You are thus encouraged to manually initiate a complete synchronization in the settings, which incorporates as much of your history as possible.

+## special thanks
+I would like to express my gratitude to [XP1](https://github.com/XP1) who has been a significant contributor to this project throughout the years.
+Not only does he support other users with their issues and opens up pull reuqest to improve this extension, he also comes up with [creative solutions](https://github.com/sniklaus/youtube-watchmarker/pull/126) such as adding a mutation observer to certain objects to detect changes in the Youtube layout.

 ## links
-* 2025.01 - this [project](https://github.com/yutotakano/youtube-takeout-json-to-watchmarker) to import from takeout by [yutotakano](https://github.com/yutotakano]
+* 2025.01 - this [project](https://github.com/yutotakano/youtube-takeout-json-to-watchmarker) to import from takeout by [yutotakano](https://github.com/yutotakano)
 * 2025.01 - this [project](https://github.com/serossi/YT2Grayjay) to import from takeout and export to grayjay by [serossi](https://github.com/serossi)
 * 2021.05 - this [project](https://github.com/janpaul123/youtube-takeout-to-watchmarker) to import from takeout by [janpaul123](https://github.com/janpaul123)